maiaiia/uni-lecture-notes/Sem III/LogicalAndFunctionalProgramming/Lisp-Seminar IV.md

 Date: November 28th, 2025
 ___

-Lisp is a functional programming.
+Lisp is a functional programming language.

 A function that modifies something beyond its scope is called a secondary-role function.